nonplayer/hammercrawl/hc_complete_rules.md

 **Savage Warrior:** Berserkers have a bonus attack die at first level (giving them two), and gain a new one at levels 5, 10, and 15.
 When attacking, a Berserker declares their target(s) and then rolls all of their attack dice, but only one damage die.
 Each attack that hits applies the same amount of damage.

-**Two-Hander:** When using a two-handed weapon, Berserkers roll d12 damage dice with their attacks (instead of d10), applying the result to all attacks that hit.
+**Two-Hander:** When using a two-handed melee weapon, Berserkers roll d12 damage dice with their attacks (instead of d10), applying the result to all attacks that hit.

 #### Human Cleric